One man challenged MLB and free agency but lost his own career.

 Flood accolades included being a three-time All-Star, winning the Golden Glove Award seven consecutive seasons, winning the Jackie Robinson Award, batting over 300 in six seasons, having RBIs of 636, being on three pennant teams, and winning two World Series rings.

-The Lawsuit Filed Against MLB
+The Lawsuit Filed Against the MLB

 After refusing to be traded in 1969, Flood contacted his personal attorney, Marvin Miller (1917-2012), who founded and was the executive director of the Players Union.
-Flood discussed his reasons to Miller, stating that, "I do not regard myself as a piece of property to be bought or sold."
+Flood discussed his reasons with Miller, stating, "I do not regard myself as a piece of property to be bought or sold."
 Miller told him that the courts leaned toward the owners and their monopoly in baseball.
 He didn't stand a chance in hell of winning.
 In the small chance that he did, he'd never play in MLB again.

 Flood then asked if it would benefit other players, and Miller replied, "Yes, and then some."
 Flood said that was good enough.
 He then wrote to Commissioner Bowie Kuhn, who sympathized with him but stated it didn't apply to baseball.

-On the trial day, only two former MLB players supported him, Jackie Robinson and Hank Greenberg.
+On the trial day, only two former MLB players supported him: Jackie Robinson and Hank Greenberg.
 All the other players were still afraid of retaliation from the owners.

 The decision came in 1972, and Flood lost 5-3, but only because Judge Lewis Powell withdrew due to conflict of interest as he held stock in Anheuser-Busch, and the owner, Augie Bush, owned the St. Louis Cardinals.
 If Powell had stayed, Flood would have won.
 The court ruled that Flood should have the right to free agency, but baseball congress and free agency should be attained through collective bargaining.